 News4 Now: What’s Trending

-(WTVY) - Carmen Fuentes takes a look at the day’s top stories on WTVY.com.
+(WTVY) - Maggie DesRosiers takes a look at the day’s top stories on WTVY.com.

-Join Carmen each Tuesday at 11:00 AM CT to share a casual look at what’s trending online.
-If there’s a topic you want him to address send an email to carmen@wtvy.com.
+Join us each Tuesday at 11:00 AM CT to share a casual look at what’s trending online.
+If there’s a topic you want to see addressed send an email to maggie.desrosiers@wtvy.com.

 The live player on this story will start at 11:00 AM.